-Adept in linguistics and psychology, Elisabeth S. Wilton, PhD, claims language is her first and greatest love because she is likes words and why people speak the way they do.
+Adept in linguistics and psychology, Elisabeth S. Wilton, PhD, claims language is her first and greatest love because she likes words and why people speak the way they do.
 As president of her own company for 17 years, consulting at Wilton Associate, Inc. in McLean, Virginia, she worked with other contractors for the government.
 A couple of times Dr. Wilton contracted directly with the government.
 However, most of the time she was a sub-contractor to other contractors.
 She was doing training with the new employees that were hired.
-Prior to this role, Dr. Wilton began her career as a linguist, translating French, German, Spanish, and Romanian, for the U.S. government in Washington in 1959, remaining in this role for
+Prior to this role, Dr. Wilton began her career as a linguist, translating French, German, Spanish, and Romanian, for the U.S. government in Washington in 1959, remaining in this role for two

 Books have been part of June Fleming’s life for as long as she can remember.
 She has always been a reader, which made her decision to pursue library science an easy one.
 Her first position in the field was branch librarian at the Brooklyn Public Library, followed by high school librarian at Little Rock Public Schools, associate professor at Philander Smith College, and library director for the City of Palo Alto in California.
 Eventually, however, Ms. Fleming’s time in the local government system inspired her to leave her library position.
 Although she had enjoyed her career up to that point, she wanted to do more to help her community.
 She became the assistant city manager of the City of Palo